bmth-arg-wiki/bmth-arg-wiki.github.io/pages/walkthrough/walkthrough2.md

 <details>
 <summary>Hint 1</summary>

-You are going to have a closer look at the album tracklist.
+You are going to have a closer look at the album track list.
 </details>
 <details>
 <summary>Hint 2</summary>

-Take the capital letters from the tracklist and find an anagram that matches the phrase on the password screen.
+Take the capital letters from the track list and find an anagram that matches the phrase on the password screen.
 </details>
 <details>
 <summary>Solution</summary>

-By decoding the capital letters from the tracklist, we get 'DEKODE THE MATRIX TO ATTAIN YOUR CONCEALED ORIGINS'.
+By decoding the capital letters from the track list, we get 'DEKODE THE MATRIX TO ATTAIN YOUR CONCEALED ORIGINS'.
 </details>